brooklynrail/brooklynrail-platform/content/events/2023/06/summer-screening-series-georgia-okeeffe-1977.md

 event_id: recD9PgvNc0GGKfFL
 event_platform: null
 ---
+{{< image media="2023/07/georgia-okeeffe-a-portrait" size="lg" >}}

 [Visit *Georgia O'Keeffe: To See Takes Time* on view at MoMA through August 12, 2023 →](https://www.moma.org/calendar/exhibitions/5493)

+Directed by Perry Miller Adato, *Georgia O’Keeffe* (1977) is a film portrait in honor of the artist’s ninetieth birthday.
+Featuring O’Keeffe at her home in New Mexico and at her retrospective at MoMA, the film also includes rare home videos of the artist and her husband, photographer Alfred Stieglitz.
+The program was originally aired on PBS as part of a series highlighting American women artists.